 Trucks are automobiles too, right?
 Surely there can’t be much difference between an accident caused by a truck and one caused by a car.
 So why are there different laws for either one?

 Well, for one thing, though they may have similarities in terms of make – their potential for destruction is vastly different.
 A car accident, sometimes, can mean a damaged car door or a fallen bumper, but overall?
 Not every car accident is lethal and life altering.
 The thing about truck accidents, however – specifically, eighteen wheeler trucks – is that they are usually more than 10 times more destructive than cars.
 In fact, you can put it like this: your regular automobile will usually weigh around 4000 pounds while your average truck can weigh up to 152,000 pounds without need of a permit in certain states.
-You can view more about truck accidents and their complications.

 The devastation that a truck accident can cause is astronomically more than your average car accident.
 Where a car accident can only possibly be catastrophic, depending on what kind of accident it was and what the circumstances of the accident are, every truck accident will cause something highly volatile and destructive.